openbikesensor/portal/README.md

 We've moved the whole development setup into Docker to make it easy for everyone to get involved.
-After sucessfully [installing Docker Engine](https://docs.docker.com/engine/install/) onto your machine, and cloning the repository, all you need to do is:
+After sucessfully [installing Docker Engine](https://docs.docker.com/engine/install/) as well as [Docker Compose](https://docs.docker.com/compose/install/) onto your machine, and cloning the repository, all you need to do is:

 ```bash
 docker-compose up -d